The Evolution of the Toilet Seat

 Sanitary Toilet Seat

 In homes and some public restrooms, toilet seats can be outfitted with a wrap that travels around the seat and is deposited into the opposite side of the covered area.
 The used wrap is collected and destroyed.
-If you like beautiful bathrooms that are more than just a place to do your business, check out these 21 beauties.
+Find out why the shape of the public toilet seat is different.

 High-tech seats have become a big thing in Japan (although you’ll find some in U.S. households as well), often used by the smart house-loving resident.
 Such seats feature a integrated bidet called a Washlet.
 These electronically heated seats have been popular in Japan since the 1970s.
 Like high-tech?
 Check out these 19 futuristic home tech products.